-Field Description SMTP Server IP Address Enter the IP address of the email Server Authentication Click on check box to enable password User Name Enter email Account name (Max.40 characters) Password Enter the password of the email account Confirm Password Re-type the password of the email account You can set up to 4 email add resses to receive email alarm from JetNet Rcpt E-mail Address 1 The first email address to receive email alert from JetNet (Max.
+Field Description SMTP Server IP Address Enter the IP address of the email Server Authentication Click on check box to enable password User Name Enter email Account name (Max.40 characters) Password Enter the password of the email account Confirm Password Re-type the password of the email account You can set up to 4 email add You can set up to 4 email addresses to receive email alarm from JetNet Rcpt E-mail Address 1 The first email address to receive email alert from JetNet (Max.
 40 characters) Rcpt E-mail Address 2 The second email address to receive email alert from JetNet (Max.
 40 characters) Rcpt E-mail Address 3 The third email address to receive email alert from JetNet (Max.
 40 characters) Rcpt E-mail Address 4 The fourth email address to receive email alert from JetNet (Max.
 40 characters)